AnonymousWorker001/Opioid_Complexity_Benchmark/README.md

 ## Runtime note

 The quick data check runs in seconds.
 The main benchmark script trains the LSTM and tabular baselines and then runs tier-specific evaluation, CIS-weighted evaluation, cohort-composition stress tests, and ablations.
-Runtime depends on hardware; CPU execution may take substantially longer than the quick data check.
+Runtime depends on hardware; CPU execution may take substantially longer than the quick data check, but usually the time won't exceed 15 minutes.
 The executed notebooks and `results/expected_metrics.*` files provide reference outputs for sanity checking.